Shubham-Vishwakarma/SpaceInvaders/part5.1-asteroidhittingship/README.md

 ![distancebetweencircle.png](https://github.com/Shubham-Vishwakarma/SpaceInvaders/blob/main/part5-missilehittingasteroid/distancebetweencircle.png)
 ###
-Use Distance Formula To Check If Missile and Asteroid Are Colliding
+Use Distance Formula To Check If Spaceship and Asteroid Are Colliding

 ```
 // check if spaceship and asteroid are colliding using similar logic for missile and asteroids